-You can relax in the morning.
-Post lunch, at 1 pm, our coordinator/representative will take you to elephant village, so that you come to know how to commute to the site.
-Once you reach there, you will be introduced to local people.
-You begin your work at the site.
-The work includes feeding elephants, helping the mahouts (caretakers of elephants) in cleaning the premises, preparing atta (flour mixed with water to prepare roti), helping them in bathing the elephants and assisting them in their work.
+At 1 PM, our in-country coordinator will take you to the elephant village.
+Once you reach there, you will be introduced to the local staff.
+The volunteer work here would include feeding elephants, helping the mahouts (caretakers of elephants) in cleaning the premises, preparing atta (flour mixed with water to prepare roti), helping them in bathing the elephants and assisting them in their work.
 Also, this will provide you a good opportunity to interact with families and children of the mahouts.

 (Meals – Breakfast)